webdesignberlin/ux-pattern-library/ATOMS.md

 ## Global definitions
 These definitions may be defined globally and assigned to various elements.
-* `align-block`       // Makes the element display: block, taking its own line
 * `is-focused`        // Simple definition of borders, backgrounds, etc.
 * `is-active`         // Defines the pressed state for buttons, selected state for various
 * `is-disabled`       // Simple definition of borders, backgrounds, etc.